 - 3.1 It is not permitted to move a piece to a square occupied by a piece of the same colour.
 If a piece moves to a square occupied by an opponent's piece the latter is captured and removed from the chessboard as part of the same move.
-A piece is said to attack an opponent's piece if the piece could make a capture on that square according to Articles 3.2 to 3.8. - 3.2 The bishop may move to any square along a diagonal on which it stands.
+A piece is said to attack an opponent's piece if the piece could make a capture on that square according to Articles 3.2 to 3.8.
+A piece is considered to attack a square, even if such a piece is constrained from moving to that square because it would then leave or place the king of its own colour under attack. - 3.2 The bishop may move to any square along a diagonal on which it stands.